 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there is an available place.
-Application should be made in writing to Admissions Officer, St George's Catholic School.
+Application should be made in writing to the school office (see above email and postal addresses) using the school's In-Year application form that is available from the school.